mayankr225/CDS_2025/README.md

 - Identify and extract both "fixed" and "vulnerable" method versions from commits

 #### **Part 3: ML Model Training and Evaluation**
-- Choose a suitable ML model architecture (CNN, LSTM, GRU)
+- Choose a suitable ML model architecture (CNN, BiLSTM)
 - Preprocess the dataset (tokenization, padding)
 - Split the dataset into training, validation, and test sets
 - Implement a training pipeline (loss function monitoring, early stopping)